Promotion (chess): Canadian championship incident

 The 2017 Canadian Chess Championship, played under FIDE rules, was controversially decided by an incorrectly executed promotion.

 At the end of the regular tournament, Bator Sambuev and Nikolay Noritsyn, both former champions, were tied for first place and were required to decide the title by playoff.
 After a series of rapid games failed to resolve the tie, a "sudden death" blitz playoff began; pairs of games would be played, and the first player to win a game and to win or draw the reverse would win the championship.

 The first blitz game was drawn.
 In the second game, Noritsyn had seconds remaining on the clock and was about to make his 50th move, an automatic promotion to a queen on d1.
-Noritsyn moved his pawn to d1, and not seeing a queen readily available (it was concealed in Sambuev's hand), grabbed a rook, turned it upside down, placed it on the promotion square, and announced, "Queen!"
+Noritsyn moved his pawn to d1, and not seeing a queen readily available (Sambuev was holding it in his hand), grabbed a rook, turned it upside down, placed it on the promotion square, and announced, "Queen!"
 The arbiter immediately stepped in and ruled that the newly promoted piece was in fact a rook.
 Noritsyn subsequently lost the game and the title.
 Sambuev denied that he had deliberately concealed the queen in order to make it difficult for Noritsyn to execute the queen promotion correctly in the available time.
 Noritsyn's appeal was dismissed.

 Underpromotion

 An underpromotion is a promotion to a knight, rook, or bishop.
 Although these pieces are less powerful than the queen, there are some rare situations where underpromotion is advantageous.
 In practice, many underpromotions are inconsequential, described as "silly jokes" by Tim Krabbé.

-Due to the knight's unique movement pattern, underpromotion to a knight may be useful for a variety of reasons (illustrated below).
-Because the queen combines the powers of the rook and the bishop, there is rarely a reason to underpromote to either of those pieces.
+Due to the knight's unique movement pattern, promotion to a knight may be useful for a variety of reasons (illustrated below).
+Because the queen combines the powers of the rook and the bishop, there is rarely a reason to promote to either of those pieces.
 Doing so is occasionally advantageous, however, usually to avoid an immediate draw by stalemate if the promotion were to a queen.